nl-design-system/web-component-poc/CLA.md

 The purpose of this licence agreement is (i) to clarify the intellectual property rights to the Contributions and (ii) to enable the Ministry and the Community to use and publish the Contributions.

-By accepting this licence agreement, the Contributor declares that he/she has read the terms and conditions of this licence agreement and is in agreement with these terms and conditions.
+By accepting this licence agreement, the Contributor declares that they have read the terms and conditions of this licence agreement and is in agreement with these terms and conditions.

 ## Rights granted by the Contributor